 Eliminating processed foods from the pantry is a difficult road at first.
 Probably one of the hardest items to stop buying is the ubiquitous boxed breakfast cereal, without a doubt, America’s favorite way to start the day.
-The problems with conventional boxed cereals like rice krispies are many … genetically modified ingredients, loads of sugar, additives, and chemicals with plenty of synthetic vitamins added to the mix to hide a multitude of dietary sins from the consumer via an artificially fortified nutrition label.
+The problems with conventional boxed breakfast cereals like rice krispies are many.
+Genetically modified ingredients, loads of sugar, additives, and chemicals with plenty of synthetic vitamins added to the mix.
+This artificial fortification hides a multitude of dietary sins from the consumer examining the nutrition label.

 The issue with organic boxed cereal is less clear.
 Examination of the ingredients for many brands seems harmless enough with just a few whole foods listed.

 The apparently healthy label hides a nasty little secret, however.
 Violent factory processing is required to manufacture it.

 This factory driven process, called extrusion, applies so much heat and pressure to the cereal grains that they actually liquefy.
 This slurry allows the grains to be quickly and easily shaped into the puffs, flakes, and other shapes that make each cereal distinct.

 The manufacturing process used to make boxed cereal is so violent and denaturing that the proteins in the grains are actually rendered toxic and allergenic as a result.
 This is why whole grain boxed breakfast cereal is shockingly even more toxic than cheap boxed cereals made with white flour — because whole grains are higher in protein.

 The more protein, the more toxic the boxed cereal.

 The good news is that unhealthy versions of processed foods like boxed breakfast cereal can usually be replicated at home using simple preparation techniques which do not denature the food or add toxins like what happens in a factory.

 The recipe below provides an easy way to make rice krispies at home to enjoy as a cereal or to make rice krispies snack bars.